Atmospheric-Dynamics-GUF/PinCFlow.jl/README.md

 1. If a method returns something other than `nothing`, list all returned objects with descriptions under a `# Returns` header, with one `-` bullet for each returned object.
 Include the types (in Julia syntax).

-1. Provide links to related functions under a `See also` header, with one `-` bullet for each function.
+1. Provide links to related functions under a `# See also` header, with one `-` bullet for each function.

 1. Use single backticks to identify code and double backticks to identify equations.
-Use Unicode characters rather than LaTeX escape sequences.
+Use LaTeX escape sequences rather than Unicode characters.

 1. Place the starting and ending `"""` characters on lines by themselves.